 4. Vintage Toy Display

-The toys of holidays past are on display in one section of the museum.
-Reminisce on your childhood or awaken your inner child as you admire board games like Battleship and Kerplunk, check out Toss Across, and smile as you see Raggedy Ann and Andy!
+The toys of holidays past are on display in one section of the museum, which has grown over the last few years to include thousands of toys.
+Reminisce on your childhood or awaken your inner child as you admire board games, toys, and figurines that you will definitely recognize.

 So whether you miss your Easy Bake Oven or tin lunch box, there are items from the 50’s through the 80’s on display!